tiprankstipranks

 Changed

-The health care industry in the United States has been, and will continue to be, subject to increasing regulation and political action.
+The health care industry in the United States has been, and will continue to be, subject to judicial decisions and increasing laws, regulation, executive orders and political action.

-We believe that the health care industry will continue to be subject to increasing regulation and political and legal action at both the federal and state levels in the United States and internationally, and it is uncertain how this will affect our business.
-Changes to the health care system enacted as part of health care reform in the United States, as well as increased purchasing power of entities that negotiate on behalf of Medicare, Medicaid and private sector beneficiaries, could result in further pricing pressures.
-As an example, health care reform has contributed to an increase in the number of patients in the Medicaid program under which sales of pharmaceutical products are subject to substantial rebates.
-There are pending legal and legislative developments relating to the 340B drug pricing program, including ongoing litigation challenging federal enforcement actions against manufacturers and recently introduced and enacted state legislation.
+We believe that the health care industry will continue to be impacted by judicial decisions, increasing regulation, political and legal action at both the federal and state/local levels in the United States and internationally, and US executive orders.
+While it is uncertain how such developments will affect our business, they could, at a minimum, introduce additional uncertainty into the regulatory process, result in legal challenges to actions taken by regulatory agencies, and subject us to additional pricing pressures.
+For instance, changes to the health care system enacted as part of health care reform in the United States and increased purchasing power of entities that negotiate on behalf of Medicare, Medicaid and private sector beneficiaries could result in further pricing pressures.
+Health care reform has already contributed to an increase in the number of patients in the Medicaid program under which sales of pharmaceutical products are subject to substantial rebates.
+There are pending legal and legislative developments relating to the 340B Drug Pricing Program, including ongoing litigation challenging federal enforcement actions against manufacturers and recently introduced and enacted state legislation.
 We cannot predict the likelihood of additional future changes in the health care industry in general, the pharmaceutical industry in particular, or what impact they may have on our business, cash flow, results of operations, financial condition or prospects.

 Taxation & Government Incentives - Risk 1